-One of the things that I know beyond a shadow of a doubt about most people who are trying to learn how to be a comedian is that they simply either don’t rehearse or don’t rehearse enough prior to a performance.
+One of the things that I know beyond a shadow of a doubt about most people who are trying to learn how to be a comedian is that they simply either don’t rehearse, don’t rehearse enough or don’t rehearse properly prior to a performance.

 This single factor can keep a comedian from progressing quickly and being able to generate the big laughs on stage in a short amount of time.

-Every single performance artist (other than most comedians) spends a lot of time in rehearsal.
+Every single professional performance artist (other than most comedians) spends a lot of time in rehearsal.

 Proper and ample rehearsal prior to a show can literally make the difference between bombing on stage or killing on stage.

-Unfortunately, the only time most comedians “rehearse” is when they are standing before an audience.
+Unfortunately, the only time many new comedians actually “rehearse” is when they are standing before an audience.

 Then they stumble over words, forget what they are going to say, use notes, lack confidence and appear to have no real connection to what they are trying to communicate to an audience.